 Media: Adobe Lightroom Classic with VSCO Keys, Adobe Premiere Pro, XnConvert (for image resizing, compression and conversion needs)

-Web development: Chrome, Atom text editor, Hyper (terminal), Windows Terminal (the new, customizable terminal that is in preview now), Bulk Rename Utility (for misc advanced image renaming needs), KeyTweak (for customizing the keyboard layout), GitHub Desktop, QuickLook (for easy file previews) and XMeters (for keeping an eye on system usage and resources).
+Web development: CloudBerry Explorer (for S3 access), Chrome, Atom text editor, Hyper (terminal), Windows Terminal (the new, customizable terminal that is in preview now), Bulk Rename Utility (for misc advanced image renaming needs), KeyTweak (for customizing the keyboard layout), GitHub Desktop, QuickLook (for easy file previews) and XMeters (for keeping an eye on system usage and resources).

 Apps I frequently use on my iOS devices

 I try to have my iPhone 11 Pro home page entirely empty with my apps living in folders entirely on the second page.
 My dock has always consisted of these four apps: Chrome, Gmail, Camera and Twitter.

 Email: Gmail app, with displaying external images disabled (recently added setting)